phm87/komodo/doc/security-warnings.md

 and Komodo and
-potential mistakes in our modifications to Bitcoin Core, Zcash and Komodo, it is also possible that there were potential changes we were supposed to make to Bitcoin Core, Zcash and Komodo but didn't, either because we didn't even consider making those changes, or we ran out of time.
+potential mistakes in our modifications to Bitcoin Core, Zcash and Komodo, it is also possible that there were potential changes we were supposed to make to Bitcoin Core, Zcash and Komodo but didn't, either because we didn't even consider making those changes or have not found out about them.
+Submitting Github issues is highly appreciated!